-The site is located on the south side of Hammond Drive, just east of its intersection with Perimeter Center Parkway.
-The property consists of one parcel, currently zoned Office-Institution conditional (O-Ic).
-The property consists of approximately 2.04 acres of land located at 236 Perimeter Center Parkway, Dunwoody, Georgia 30346.
+The property, 236 Perimeter Center Parkway, is located at the State Farm Site, on the south side of Hammond Drive just east of the intersection with Perimeter Center Parkway.
+The property consists of one parcel, currently zoned Office-Institution conditional (O-Ic), on approximately 2.04 acres of land.

 MARTA proposes to rezone a small portion of this 2.04 acre parcel, on behalf of the property owner (KDC/State Farm), from O-Ic to C-1.
 The rezoned area (0.081 acres) will be subdivided from the State Farm site (2.04 acres) and would then be combined with adjacent land that MARTA owns that is currently zoned C-1.
 The rezoning is necessary to properly subdivide the property from the owner's existing parcel and combine it with the existing MARTA property, pursuant to the Land Development Ordinance, which prohibits duel-zoned parcels.
+Since the initiation of this request the 0.081 acres has been transferred to MARTA.

 The concurrent lot subdivision and combination will accommodate MARTA's plans to create a new access point to the MARTA station on the south side of Hammond Drive, where no access currently exists.
-Related to these activities, additional right-of-way along Hammond Drive may be necessary during the platting process.
-Staff is also working with the property owners to acquire easements for future pedestrian access to the MARTA station from the south.
+Staff has worked out a process for acquiring additional right-of-way along Hammond Drive adjacent to the State Farm site and the pedestrian access from the south.
+We continue to discuss an avenue to secure additional right-of-way adjacent to the MARTA site.
+A condition addressing the right-of-way adjacent to MARTA has been added to the approval ordinance.

 Direction Zoning Use Current Land Use

 N C-1 Commercial Transit/Commercial/Retail

-S O-I Commercial Office/Retail/Hotel (future)
+S 0-1 Commercial Office/Retail/Hotel (future)

-Е C-1 Commercial Retail
+E C-1 Commercial Retail

 W 0-1 Commercial Office